 The iPhone 11 Pro supports Portrait Lighting, which allows the lighting effects of an image to be shifted using software.
 There are several different lighting options to choose from, including Natural, Studio, Contour, Stage, Stage Mono, and High-Key Mono.

 As of iOS 13, Portrait Lighting effects can also be adjusted using an intensity slider, making them more useful because more subtle looks can be achieved.

 Other available camera features include a 36 percent brighter True Tone flash, 63-megapixel panoramas that can be twice as high, wide color capture, Live Photos support, advanced red-eye correction, and burst mode.

-This fall, Apple plans to introduce a Deep Fusion feature, which is a new image processing system that uses the A13 Bionic and the Neural Engine.
-Deep Fusion will use advanced machine learning techniques to do pixel-by-pixel processing of photos, optimizing for texture, details, and noise in each part of the image.
+In iOS 13.2, Apple added a Deep Fusion feature, which is a new image processing system that uses the A13 Bionic and the Neural Engine.
+Deep Fusion uses advanced machine learning techniques to do pixel-by-pixel processing of photos, optimizing for texture, details, and noise in each part of the image.

 Apple says that the iPhone 11 Pro and Pro Max offer the highest-quality video in any smartphone.
 The telephoto, wide-angle, and ultra wide-angle lenses both work in video mode as well, and you can toggle between them with a tap when filming.

 The iPhone 11 Pro shoots 4K video at 60 frames per second with both lenses, and the ultra-wide camera can capture four times more scene for better action shots.

 The iPhone 11 Pro supports Extended Dynamic Range when capturing video up to 60 frames per second, and optical image stabilization is available for video shot using the standard wide-angle camera.